sukritmalpani/Streamify/README.md

    - **React Router:** For managing navigation and routing within the application.
    - **Material-UI:** A UI component library for creating modern and responsive user interfaces.
    - **Axios:** A promise-based HTTP client for making API requests.
-   - **Socket.IO:** For real-time communication and chat functionality.
    - **react-icons:** Library for adding icons to components.
    - **react-toastify:** For displaying toast notifications.